 If you have questions regarding the Student Health Insurance Plan, please contact University Health Plans at 800-437-6448 or via email at firstname.lastname@example.org before submitting the waiver form.

-The deadline to submit the Spring Waiver Form is January 19, 2021.
+The deadline to submit the Spring Petition to Waive Form is March 10, 2021.